If you are traveling to Dubai for business or to stay, there are a few things you should know before you hop on the plane.

 1. You’ll meet people from different cultures

-Most major cities in the world are melting pots where people from different cultures of the world converge.
+Most major cities in the world are melting pots where people from different cultures converge.

 Well, I know you are aware that Friday is the holy day for Muslims.
 So basically, the weekend in Dubai commences on Friday and ends on Saturday.

-If you’re traveling to Dubai, you’re in luck as long as you can speak English which is widely spoken in the city.
-However, you’re likely to pick up some Arabic over time to enable you communicate effectively with those who may address you using the language.
+If you’re traveling to Dubai, you’re in luck as long as you can speak English, which is widely spoken in the city.
+However, you’re likely to pick up some Arabic over time to enable you to communicate effectively with those who may address you in the language.

 4. The cost of living is high

-The average salary in Dubai is reasonable (about 21, 500 AED per month at 2021).
-By the same scale, the cost of living is much higher given the city tends to attract more wealthy and luxurious lifestyles.
+The average salary in Dubai is reasonable (about 21,500 AED per month in 2021).
+On the same scale, the cost of living is much higher given that the city tends to attract more wealthy and luxurious lifestyles.

 5. Ladies night is a daily affair